 Have your patient seated in a chair, towards the front edge of the chair.
 Make sure they’re sitting at a 90-degree angle.
 Additionally, make sure the patient’s shoes are removed.

 Open the impression foam box, and place the patient’s first foot onto the foam.
-Before you apply any pressure, make sure the patient’s foot is in the center of
+Before you apply any pressure, make sure the patient’s foot is in the center of the foam.

 With the foot centered on the foam, apply pressure to the top of the knee and dorsum of the foot, and push the foot into the impression foam.
 Once the foot is pushed in, use your fingers to push down the patient’s toes so the heel and metatarsal heads are at the same level.